thryec/erc20-wrapper/README.md

 `deposit()`

-- receives ERC-20 token from user
+- receives ERC-20 token from usere
 - checks that the token is of the pre-specified address
 - mints an equivalent number of wrapper tokens to sender